 One potential solution to improve patellofemoral pain long-term outcomes may be to provide high-quality patient education (eg, patient-specific advice and information on the condition, empowering patients to manage their expectations), which is considered essential by clinicians and researchers.1

-In this section, you will find some guidance to educate patients with patellofemoral pain.
+In this section, you will find some information and guidance to educate patients with patellofemoral pain.

-Exercise and physical activity is very good for patient’s health and well-being.
+Exercise and physical activity are very good for a patient’s health and well-being.
 However, doing ‘too much, too soon’ may be a key reason they develop or continue to have patellofemoral pain?